 Occluded Fronts – What They Are And How They Occur

-Frequent viewers of weather forecasts will be very familiar with cold & warm fronts and their impact on weather events.
-But few are familiar with a meteorological phenomenon known as an occluded front.
+Regular viewers of weather forecasts will be familiar with the terms "cold & warm fronts" & their impact on weather events.
+Few, though are aware of a meteorological occurrence known as an occluded front.

 An occluded front occurs when a cold front moves faster and eventually overtakes a warm front, resulting in the formation of an occluded front through a process called cyclogenesis.
 This frontal system typically develops around the center of a low-pressure system during the formation of a cyclone.